Rust at scale: packages, crates, and modules

 found reference `&foo::Foo`

 What could that mean?
-The reason we get an error is that type definitions in the test version of foo aren't compatible with type definitions in the dev version of foo.
-These are different, incompatible crates even though these crates have the same name.
+The compiler tells us that type definitions in the test and the dev versions of foo are incompatible.
+Technically, these are different, incompatible crates even though these crates share the name.

-The way out of this trouble is to define a separate integration test crate in the foo package and move the tests there.
-You'll be limited to testing only the public interface of the foo library.
+The way out of trouble is to define a separate integration test crate in the foo package and move the tests there.
+This approach allows you to test only the public interface of the foo library.

 Contents of foo/tests/foo_test.rs.